awendland/blog/_posts/2014-05-26-linux-terminal-one-line-batch-download.markdown

 date:   2014-05-26 17:11:16
 ---

 More than once I've come across a situation where I've needed to download a set of files from a website, all on the same page, and all with a similar HTML markup pattern.
 Additionally, I've come to fall in love with the Linux Terminal and all of its easy-to-use commands.
-So, here's a mashup of the two!
+So, here's a mashup of the two!<!--break-->

 I wanted to download all the (free, legal) mp3s from [www.itsmetrognome.com/music/](metrognome).
 Fortunately, they download links all followed the same general style: